bsm96/Bayesian_optimisation/README.md

  - Save trained models in the models/ directory as .pth files.

  Generate plots:
- - Generate and display plots to visualize the optimization process: python src/plot_results.py
+ - Generate and display plots to visualize the optimization process: python -m src.plot_results

  ### Reconstruct a Model: To reconstruct a model from a saved .pth file (e.g., models/model_iter_0.pth), you can use: